Driving Forces: 10 Things We Learned About Monetate CEO Lucinda Duncalfe During Her Commute to Work

 10. She has a thing or two to say to her 20-year-old self.
 “I would [say] to trust myself.
 When I look back at the mistakes I’ve made, it’s largely been times when I didn’t trust my gut.”

-For more information about the Audi A4, click here.This post is a sponsored collaboration between Delaware Valley Audi Dealers and Philadelphia magazine's advertising department.
+For more information about the Audi A4, click here.This is a paid partnership between Delaware Valley Audi Dealers and Philadelphia Magazine's City/Studio